 Ultimately, deciding between a plasma pen and Botox depends on your individual needs and preferences.
 For example, the plasma pen might be an excellent option if you’re looking for a non-invasive treatment with long-lasting results to treat multiple indications.
 However, if you’re looking for a more affordable option and want to address expressive lines, then Botox may be the better option.

-If you have questions regarding this or other treatments, the professionals at Contour Mobile Aesthetics are here to help.
+If you have questions regarding this or other treatments, the professionals at Contour Aesthetics + Wellness are here to help.
 No matter which treatment you choose, you must consult a qualified medical professional to ensure you get the best results.
 Our professional medical staff can help you weigh the pros and cons of each treatment and make an informed decision.
 Contact us to learn more, or book online today!